greduan/blog-content/blog/2022/03/20/generating-a-swagger-file-with-aspnet-core-and-generating-api-code-for-angular.md

 ---
-title: Generating a Swagger file from ASP.Net Core and generating API code for Angular
+title: Generating a Swagger file with ASP.Net Core and generating API code for Angular
 layout: blogpost
 date: 2022-03-20
 ---